-Patishapta pitha recipe | bengali kheer narkel nolen gurer patishapta pitha(pithe) recipe step by step
+Patishapta – kheer narkel nolen gurer Bengali pitha(pithe) Patishapta recipe step by step with video

-Different ways of making patishapta’s batter
+Different ways of making Patishapta Pitha’s batter

 Make patishapta’s batter withrice flour(chaler guro) and maida(plain all-purpose flour).That rice flour can be simply homemade or store-bought.
 The exact ratio of rice flour(1/2 cup) and maida(1 cup) can make it soft together.
 Though then first rice flour needs to soak in absolutely the same amount of water, mix it up well then soak the mixture in with another 1/2 cup of milk.
 Mix it well with 1/2 a cup of milk, make a lump-free batter and rest it for the next 15 mins.
 Then make a perfectly smooth & creamy batter got ready by blending milk and maida with soaked rice flour.
 Here the secret of this homemade sweet is how long the rice flour will be soaked in liquid(milk or water) makes a totally soft and fluffy crepe.
 Consistency of the batter also helps to make it soft, which should not be too thick or not too runny.
 As too thick batter will make the crepe hard whereas the too runny batter will make a soft crepe, that can be broken during rolling the pitha.
 That is you can easily make super soft patisapta pithe at home with store-bought rice flour too.